gurnec/btcrecover/docs/INSTALL.md

 ##### Linux #####

 Many distributions include PyCrypto pre-installed, check your distribution’s package management system to see if it is available (it is often called “python-crypto”).
-If not, try installing it by using PyPI, for example on Debian-like distributions, if this doesn't work:
+If not, try installing it from PyPI, for example on Debian-like distributions (including Ubuntu), if this doesn't work:

     sudo apt-get install python-crypto